 Keep in mind that you usually need to charge the full amount (or the majority) of your purchase to your credit card for your benefits to be valid.

 Here are some of the most common credit card benefits.
 For full details of the insurance coverage, including definitions and benefits, always refer to the Certificate of Insurance provided with your card.
 If you have any questions after reading the Certificate of Insurance, be sure to call the insurance company's toll-free number listed in the document.

 If your purchase is lost, damaged or stolen in the first 90 days, purchase assurance will cover you for any repairs or a replacement.

-Your manufacturer's extended warranty is automatically doubled (up to one additional year) with this benefit for most items purchased with your credit card.
+Your manufacturer's warranty is automatically doubled (up to one additional year) with this benefit for most items purchased with your credit card.

 Credit cards that offer price protection will credit you the difference of a purchase you made on your credit card if the price of the same item drops within a set amount of days (usually 30) from your date of purchase.